Jigsy1/PassGen/readme.txt

   is sufficient.

-Another three options on the main form are "Automatically generate new password(s) (60s)" which is pretty self-explainatory, "Avoid using the same characters in succession," which will prevent things like, for example, ABBA (in which B follows B) and, "Include a random PIM from 1 to <N>."
+Another four options on the main form are "Automatically generate new password(s) (60s)" which is pretty self-explainatory, "Avoid using the same characters in succession," which will prevent things like, for example, ABBA (in which B follows B), "Avoid using space on the first/last character(s)," which will prevent any passwords where Space is included from using space on the first and last character, and "Include a random PIM from 1 to <N>."
 If you're a user of VeraCrypt, you can include a random number (a PIM) after your password for use in file(s) or volumes(s).
   This will appear as: <password> ------------ <N>